Envy-Free Division of Land: Convex Lands and Rotating Knives

-\begin{thm*} For every $R\geq1$, If $C$ is an $R$-fat 2-dimensional convex figure and $S$ is the family of convex $2R$-fat pieces then:
+Now we can prove the convex analogue of Theorem \ref{thm:2agents}(c). \begin{theorem} For every $R\geq1$, If $C$ is an $R$-fat 2-dimensional convex figure and $S$ is the family of convex $2R$-fat pieces, then:

-\end{thm*} \begin{proof} Scale, rotate and translate the cake $C$ such that the largest square contained in $C$ is $B^{-}=[-1,1]\times[-1,1]$.
+\end{theorem} \proof{Proof.} Scale, rotate and translate $C$ such that the largest square contained in $C$ is $B^{-}=[-1,1]\times[-1,1]$.
 By definition of fatness, $C$ is now contained in a square $B^{+}$ of side-length at most $2R$.

-Consider a line passing through the origin at angle $\theta\in[0^{\circ},360^{\circ}]$ from the x axis (see Figure \ref{fig:prop2-fatshapes-convex}).
+For every $t\in[0,1]$, consider the line passing through the origin at angle $2\pi t$ from the x axis, and let $K_C(t)$ be the part of $C$ at the right-hand side of this line (see Figure \ref{fig:prop2-fatshapes-convex}/Right).
+This is a rotating-knife function, since for every $t\in[0,\half]$, $K_C(t+\half)$ is the part of $C$ to the left-hand side of the same line.

 This line cuts the contained square $B^{-}$ into two quadrangles, each of which contains a square with side-length 1.
-Because $C$ is convex, this line also cuts the boundary of $C$ at exactly two points, splitting $C$ to two convex pieces.
-Each of these two pieces is $2R$-fat since it contains a square with side-length 1 and it is contained in $B^{+}$ whose side-length is $2R$.
+Because $C$ is convex, this line also cuts the boundary of $C$ at exactly two points, splitting $C$ into two convex pieces.
+Each of these two pieces is $2 R$-fat since it contains a square with side-length 1 and it is contained in $B^{+}$ whose side-length is $2R$.
+Therefore, $K_C$ is $S$-smooth with $\kcovernum(K_C,S)=2$.

-Let $W(\theta)$ be the value of the piece for agent \#1 at the left-hand side of the line when facing at angle $\theta$.
-Because the value measure is continuous, $W$ is continuous.
-When $\theta$ rotates by $180^{\circ}$, the piece that was at the left-hand side is now at the right-hand side and vice versa (e.g. when $\theta=0^{\circ}$ the left-hand side is above the line and when $\theta=180^{\circ}$ the right-hand side is above the line).
-Hence if $W(\theta)>1/2$ then $W(180^{\circ}+\theta)=1-W(\theta)<1/2$ and vice versa.
-Hence by the continuity of $W$ there must be a $\theta$ for which $W(\theta)=1/2$.
-Cut the cake at the line in angle $\theta$.
-Let agent \#2 choose a piece and give the other piece to agent \#1.
-Now both agents have a piece which is convex and $2R$-fat and their value is at least $1/2$. \end{proof} So far we have not managed to generalize the rotating-knife technique to more than two agents. \\ \\